bpoletti/Zovid19_Repo/README.md

 Esc - Exit the Game

 ## Cheats
+Alt + 1 - Set Gun to Pistol

+Alt + 2 - Set Gun to Rifle

+Alt + 3 - Set Gun to LMG

+Alt + 4 - Set Gun to Shotgun

+Alt + M - Set all ammo to 1000

 Alt + G - Restart the Game

 Alt + Y - Set hp equal to 100